tienbian/blog-starter-app/_posts/node_part_1.md

 ```sh
 npm install pm2
 ```
-and add a script into *package.json* to run process when our container has run
+and add a script into *package.json* to run the process when our container has run
 ```sh
 ## ~/next_please/package.json